Blowback (firearms): Savage rotating barrel

 The Savage system employed the theory that the rifling in the barrel caused a rotational force that would hold the gun locked until the projectile left the barrel.
 It was later discovered that the bullet had left the barrel long before any locking could occur.
 Savage pistols were in fact operating as simple blow back firearms.
 The French MAB PA-15 and PA-8 9mm pistols feature a similar design and work correctly.

 Headspace actuated unlocking

 An unusual operation that uses a bolt head that moves rearwards when firing that allows the cartridge to move backwards or even stretching it until the bolt unlocks.
 When firing the cartridge moves the bolt head rearwards around 2.5mm until it stops, then rotates the bolt to unlock and cycle the operation.

 Magnet delay

 An operation using a "simple blowback" type bolt that has neodymium magnets to delay its operation.
 A special buffer using this operation has been developed by TACCOM.

+Pneumatic delay

+Pneumatic/hydraulic delay is where using a "simple blowback" type bolt with the air pressure delaying the operation.
+The Suomi KP/-31 and the Moore submachine gun is an example that uses this operation.